poshenchang/cis194/README.md

 ## Repository Structure

 The repository is organized by homework assignments.
-Assignments are organized according to the week it was assigned (e.g., `hw01`, `hw02`, etc.).
-Within each directory, you will find the following files:

-- `README.md` - A brief description of the homework assignment.
 - `src/` - The source code for the solutions.
 - `test/` - Test cases and scripts to verify the solutions.

+In both directories `src/` and `test/`, assignments are organized according to the week it was assigned (e.g., `hw01`, `hw02`, etc.).

 ## How to Use